fritzrehde/.dotfiles/.github/README.md

 # Dotfiles
 <img src="https://raw.githubusercontent.com/fritzrehde/i/master/dotfiles/dotfiles-screenshot.png">

-## What are dotfiles?
-Dotfiles are the configuration files that are used to personalise Unix-based systems.
-Dotfiles are hidden files or directories which have names that start with a dot/period.\
-This repository contains my personal dotfiles.
-They are stored here for convenience so that I can quickly access them on new machines.
-Also, others may find some of my configurations helpful in customising their own dotfiles.

 ## Featured applications
 | Name | Description | Config files |
 | ---- | ----------- | ------------ |